music influence explorer

 Sonic elements

-Keith Richards' open-tuned riffs
+Keith Richards' open-tuned guitar riffs

-Charlie Watts' shuffle rhythms
+Charlie Watts' steady backbeat

 Start with these tracks